 The Ministry of Trade, Industry and Energy (MOTIE), is concerned with regulating some economic policy, especially with regard to the industrial and energy sectors.

-MOTIE has taken on expanded roles and responsibilities, to help transform South Korea into a dynamic and economic powerhouse.
+MOTIE has taken on expanded roles and responsibilities, to help transform South

 While, the Electricity Regulatory Commission (KOREC), a government agency functioning under the ministry, is responsible for the regulatory matters.